TheTobster1232/codespace-desktop-debian/readme.md

 Wait 5–10 seconds for the desktop to initialize.

 Open the Desktop (VNC Viewer)
-At the bottom of the Codespaces window, click the Ports tab.
+Open the Ports tab at the bottom of the Codespaces window.

 Find the port labeled 6082.

-Click Open in Browser next to port 6082.
+Click Open in Browser.

-When the browser tab opens, add /vnc.html to the end of the URL.
+Add /vnc.html to the end of the URL.

 Example:

 https://<codespace-name>-6082.app.github.dev/vnc.html

-Replace <codespace-name> with the actual name shown in your browser tab.

-This loads the full LXDE desktop.
+This loads the full XFCE desktop inside your browser.

 Using the Desktop
-Once the desktop loads, you will see:
+Once loaded, you will see:

-• LXDE panel at the bottom
+• XFCE panel
-• Menu button (bottom‑left corner, like the Windows Start button)
-• Desktop icons
+• Application menu
 • File manager
+• Chromium browser
-• Stable session that stays visible even when windows close
+• A stable session that does not disconnect or crash

-Opening Chromium (recommended for speed)
+Opening Chromium
-Click the bottom‑left Start button → Internet → Chromium Web Browser
+Applications Menu → Internet → Chromium Web Browser

-Chromium is faster inside VNC and gives higher speed‑test results than Firefox ESR.

-Opening Firefox ESR
-Click the bottom‑left Start button → Internet → Firefox ESR
+Chromium provides the best performance for video playback inside VNC.

-VPN Extension (Recommended)
+VPN Extension (Optional)
-Inside Chromium or Firefox, install:
+If you need a VPN inside the desktop, install:

 Browsec VPN

-It is lightweight, free, requires no account, and works reliably inside Codespaces.

-To install it:

-Open Chromium

-Go to the Chrome Web Store

-Search “Browsec VPN”

-Click “Add to Chrome”
+(Chrome Web Store → “Add to Chrome”)

+Note: Browser‑based VPNs are slower than Azure’s direct connection.
+Expect around 30–40 Mb/s instead of multi‑gigabit speeds.

 Important: WebGL Does Not Work
-WebGL is not supported inside this desktop environment.
+WebGL and GPU acceleration are not supported inside Codespaces desktops.

-This is because:
+This is expected because:

-• Codespaces containers do not provide GPU acceleration
+• Containers do not provide GPU access
-• Xvfb is a software-only virtual display
-• VNC/noVNC cannot forward GPU contexts
+• TigerVNC and noVNC use software rendering
-• Chromium and Firefox fall back to “software rendering only”
+• Chromium falls back to “software rendering only”

 This means:

 • WebGL sites will not load
-• 3D graphics will not render
+• 3D browser apps will not run
-• GPU-accelerated features will be disabled
+• GPU‑accelerated features are disabled
-• Browser-based games and 3D apps will not work

-This is normal and expected for all cloud desktops using Xvfb + VNC.
+Video playback still works smoothly.

+Video Playback Tips
+For the smoothest experience:

+• Use Chromium
+• Use 720p or 480p for best motion
+• Avoid fullscreen (Theater Mode is smoother)
+• Disable VPN while watching videos
+• Keep resolution at 1280×800 for best performance

 Troubleshooting
 If the desktop does not appear:

-• Run the start script again:
+• Run the start script again
-.devcontainer/start-desktop.sh
 • Refresh the VNC page
-• Make sure you clicked port 6082
-• Make sure you added /vnc.html at the end of the URL
+• Ensure you added /vnc.html
-• If the screen is black, wait a few seconds — LXDE may still be loading
+• Ensure port 6082 is open
+• Rebuild the Codespace if needed

+TigerVNC does not use Xauthority cookies, so you will not see “Failed to connect” errors.

 Repo Structure
 .devcontainer/
+• Dockerfile
 • devcontainer.json
-• Dockerfile
 • start-desktop.sh

+readme.md